I received orders on 9 May, 1950, transferring me to Marine Barracks, Naval Operating Base Kwajalein Island Marshall Islands with departure on 1 June.

 Martin Dairy Farm [click to enlarge]

-Although my parents and sisters had moved from Lewiston, my grandmother Martin still lived on her farm near Lewistown.
+Although my parents and sisters had moved from Lewistown, my grandmother Martin still lived on her farm near Lewistown.
 We had a wonderful visit with it being the first time Grandma had seen Robby and Susie.
 Grandma was bed ridden but still lived on the farm with Uncle Rolly, Aunt Margaret and Rolly's four boys.
-Arrangements had been made for us to stay in town with Uncle Pete and Aunt.
+Arrangements had been made for us to stay in town with Uncle Pete and Aunt Irene.
 It was different for Betty to see what the country was like in the summer time from when we stopped by during the war in the winter.
-We had fun walking and driving around the 900 plus acre ranch seeing the different crops of alfalfa, wheat, etc. Although he was just a little over 3 years old Robby had a great time with Rolly's boys, varying in age from 7 to 15.
+We had fun walking and driving around the 900 plus acre ranch seeing the different crops of alfalfa, wheat, etc. Although he was just a little over 3 years old, Robby had a great time with Rolly's boys, varying in age from 7 to 15.
 They had fun showing him around the farm with all the birds and animals.

 The remainder of the trip to Medford, Oregon included seeing Glacier Park and other sites.
 Shortly after arriving in Medford to visit my sisters, I received a Western Union dispatch canceling my dependents travel, because of the Korean conflict which had just broken out.
 We arrived in San Francisco a couple days early because of this change, and checked into the Marine Memorial Club, with a room for us and one for my dad, who arranged to meet us.
 Dad suggested Rob stay with him because our room was so crowded with all of our gear.
 Rob talked about it for years - that dad would take him out before breakfast to get an “eye opener”.
 We had a couple nice days to visit before Dad had to leave and I was due to report in.